-This is Capital One’s online-only banking option.
-Capital One 360 customers don’t pay any flat fees nor any foreign transaction fees when using their debit cards abroad.
-According to Capital One, MasterCard may assess a percentage fee, but it’s “covered” by Capital One.
-Keep in mind that this only applies to Capital One 360 customers; consumers who bank with Capital One through a physical branch are subject to normal foreign transaction fees.
-See our list of the best Capital One 360 Bank Deals, Bonuses, Offers, & Promotions.
+Capital One 360 is online-only.
+With a Capital One 360 debit card, you don’t pay any flat fees nor any foreign transaction fees when using it abroad.
+Mastercard-issued Capital One cards may have a percentage fee, but it’s covered by Capital One.
+However, Capital One 360 won’t reimburse fees charged by an out-of-network ATM operator.
+Keep in mind that this only applies to Capital One 360 customers.
+Consumers banking with Capital One through a physical branch are subject to normal foreign transaction fees.
+See our list of the current Capital One 360 promotions.

-Banking with CitiBank means you can use your CitiBank card to withdraw cash at CitiBank-branded foreign ATMs with no additional fees of any kind.
-Customers of CitiBank will pay a $2 foreign transaction fee plus a 3% conversion charge on any out-of-network ATM transaction.
-But, there’s good news: CitiBank has a large international presence, and they’ve made it easy to find a CitiBank location abroad online at this page.
-See our list of the best Citibank Deals, Bonuses, Offers, & Promotions.
+With CitiBank, you can use your CitiBank card to withdraw cash at CitiBank-branded foreign ATMs with no additional fees.
+You’ll have to pay a $2 foreign transaction fee plus a 3% conversion charge on any out-of-network ATM transaction.
+But, there’s good news: CitiBank has a large international presence.
+It’s easy to find a CitiBank location abroad online.
+See our list of the current CitiBank promotions.

-Discover Bank customers can use their debit card at foreign ATMs and make other transactions abroad with absolutely no fees.
-The catch is that Discover Bank cards only work in a select few locations outside the United States, like Canada and Mexico.
-See our list of the best Discover Online Bank Deals, Bonuses, Offers, & Promotions.
+Discover Bank customers can use their debit card at foreign ATMs and make other transactions abroad with no fees.
+Unfortunately, Discover cards have limited acceptance outside of the U.S., Canada, Mexico and some Caribbean nations.
+See our list of the current Discover Bank promotions.

 First Republic Bank

-Banking consumers who have an opening balance of at least $500 and a monthly average balance of $3,500 or more can benefit from First Republic Bank’s lack of foreign transaction fees.
-First Republic bank offers free use of 800,000 ATMs across the world and free withdrawals to available limits.
-First Republic Bank will even refund ATM fees charged by other banks, and there is no charge for other kinds of transactions.
-Remember that you must have an average monthly balance of $3,500 to maintain these benefits.
+Customers with a $500 opening balance and a $3,500 monthly average balance can benefit from First Republic Bank’s lack of foreign transaction fees.
+First Republic Bank offers free use of 800,000 ATMs wordwide and free withdrawals to available limits.
+First Republic Bank will even refund ATM fees charged by other banks.
+Plus, there’s no charge for other kinds of transactions.

-- Fidelity: If you have a Cash Management Account, you can have all ATM withdrawal fees waived.
+Those with a Cash Management Account can have all ATM withdrawal fees waived.
 You can also use the Fidelity Visa Gold Check Card at ATMs displaying Visa, Plus, or Star logos to have ATM fees charged by other institutions reimbursed.
 From Fidelity: “Please note, there is a foreign transaction fee of one percent that is not waived, which will be included in the amount charged to your account.”

-- PNC Bank: PNC does not have partners overseas and you’ll get charged a $5 fee per transaction plus 3% of the transaction amount.
+PNC Bank doesn’t have partners overseas.
+You’re charged a $5 fee per transaction plus 3% of the transaction amount.
 If you are a Performance or Performance Select customer, these fees will be waived.
 With Spend, Reserve, or Growth accounts, the fee for the first two domestic or international non-PNC Bank ATM transactions during a statement period will be reimbursed.
-PNC Bank Deals, Bonuses, Offers, & Promotions
+See our list of the current PNC Bank promotions.

-- USAA: USAA Bank refunds up to $15 in other banks’ ATM usage fees each month and does not charge a fee for the first 10 ATM withdrawals.
+USAA Bank refunds up to $15 in other banks’ ATM usage fees each month and does not charge a fee for the first 10 ATM withdrawals.
 Subsequent transactions will be charged $2.00 each.
-A 1% foreign transaction fee applies to withdrawals outside the United States, however.
+However, a 1% foreign transaction fee applies to withdrawals outside the United States.

 More ATM Fees Data With Common Banks